HQ: Berlin, Germany

-The global market for dairy already exceeds $700b per year, and will keep growing to keep up with the tastes of an expanding population.
+The global dairy market already exceeds $700 billion per year and will keep growing to keep up with the tastes of an expanding population.
 Cheese alone makes up more than a quarter of this total.
 After beef, cheese is among the world’s most greenhouse gas-intensive foods, so in the absence of innovation, this can only mean more deforestation, more water usage, and more methane emissions.

 How it Works

-Their cheeses are at once true dairy products with the taste and performance of traditional mozzarella, and also vegan, lactose-free, with none of the ethical hang-ups around animal welfare or runaway GHG emissions.
+Their cheeses are true dairy products with the taste and performance of traditional mozzarella, but also vegan, lactose-free, and with none of the ethical hang-ups around animal welfare or runaway GHG emissions.
 This allows Formo to develop high-margin products that meet the expectations of European consumers, then scale up to serve the large B2B market in food services and restaurants.

 Tons of CO2e